Melissa-lab/TC1001S/index.md

-## Creación de una Aplicación - Iot
+# Creación de una Aplicación - Iot
+## Parte 1: Empresas identificadas con modelos IoT

 You can use the [editor on GitHub](https://github.com/mari211/TC1001S/edit/main/README.md) to maintain and preview the content for your website in Markdown files.